-James J. Hill, an industrialist who conceived and constructed the Great Northern Railroad in 1891, was very instrumental in developing interest in the mountainous region now Glacier National Park.
+James J. Hill, an industrialist who conceived and constructed the Great Northern Railroad in 1891, was very instrumental in developing interest in the mountainous region that we now call Glacier National Park.
 The Great Northern Railroad built their principle line from the Great Lakes Region to the Pacific Ocean in the 1890s.
 His son, Louis Hill, took over as president of his father’s railroad company in 1907.
-In just 5 constructions seasons after Glacier Park was designated a national park in 1910, Great Northern Railroad built 8 Swiss-style chalets and 2 luxury hotels in Glacier Park.
+In just 5 construction seasons after Glacier Park was designated a national park in 1910, Great Northern Railroad built 8 Swiss-style chalets and 2 luxury hotels in Glacier Park.

 The western national parks used a variety of styles and types of touring buses.
 By the mid 1930’s, the National Park Service decided to standardize the touring buses used in these parks.
-Standards were set and the Park Service evaluated buses from several manufacturers.
-White Motor Company submitted the winning proposal.
+Standards were set and the Park Service evaluated buses from several manufacturers – White Motor Company submitted the winning proposal.

 Glacier National Park Red Buses

-Over 500 hundred of White Model 706 buses were manufactured for the western parks (Bryce Canyon, Yellowstone, Glacier, Grand Canyon, Mt Rainier, Yosemite, and Zion).
+Over 500 hundred White Model 706 buses were manufactured for the western parks (Bryce Canyon, Yellowstone, Glacier, Grand Canyon, Mt Rainier, Yosemite, and Zion).
 Each park made minor configuration changes to the buses for their parks as well as adopting their own color scheme.
 Glacier National Park adopted a red and black color scheme – the red color was to match the color of a ripe Cascade Mountain Ash berry.

 With Glacier Park visitation up 70% over 1935, Glacier Park received 18 of the Model 706 White Motor Company touring buses in 1936 at a cost of $5,000 each.
 They received additional buses in 1937 thru 1939 for a total of 35 touring buses.
 Each bus was given a number according to when they were put into service in Glacier Park.